 Officials from the plant did not return calls on Monday.

 The USDA said its Food Safety and Inspection Service took "immediate action with respect to its employee," but a spokesman declined further comment.

 Government officials are now conducting their own investigation into the plant.

 The United States finalized a ban on downer cattle from the meat supply earlier this year after a 2008 Humane Society investigation showing workers at the Hallmark/Westland Meat Packing plant in California mistreating cattle.

 But the regulation allows plants to set apart and treat veal calves that are tired or cold, under USDA supervision -- an exception the Humane Society said should end.

 "These regulations inadvertently incentivize slaughterhouses to move downed calves by inhumane methods," the Humane Society said in its petition to the USDA.

-"USDA will consider any petition it receives," said spokesman Caleb Weaver.
+"USDA will consider any petition it receives," said spokeswoman Caleb Weaver.
 "Protecting animal welfare and ensuring a safe food supply are critical priorities for the department."